 Possible Exceptions

 The Georgia statute of limitations for personal injury cases could be extended when the victim is a minor (under 18).
-Other “tollings,” as extensions are often referred to, could also include mental incapacity, fraud, injuries, medical problems, bankruptcy, or product defects that could not be reasonably identified within the time constraint.
+Other “tollings”, as extensions are often referred to, could also include mental incapacity, fraud, injuries, medical problems, bankruptcy, or product defects that could not be reasonably identified within the time constraint.

 Potential extensions include if the defendant has an active caseload related to the cause of action and if the defendant moves before the plaintiff files a lawsuit.
-Related to the latter, the clock will be paused in
+Related to the latter, the clock will be paused in Georgia until they reside here again.
+However, if you are able to get service of process while they are outside of the state, this doesn’t apply.

 A full list of Georgia’s statute of limitations can be found on the Secretary of State’s website under the Official Code of Georgia link.